fabesharat/testrepo/README.md

-This is a trial repository created for pretesting of my assignment in Coursera
+This is a trial repository created leading to uploading my assignment in Coursera
 # testrepo